nikkimoteva/unDecided/README.md

 <hr/>

 ### Next Steps
-- **Job notification:** Due to time restriction, we were unable to work on this stretch goal, which is sending the user job notifications when their jobs have finished.
-However, currently the user is able to see the progress of their jobs on a progress bar we implemented on our jobs page.
-The job notification would ease the use of the application.
-- **Support of other data types:** Supporting other data types such as images, text, and NLP files would increase the usability of our product.
-Similar to job notifications, time restriction did not allow us to work on this stretch goal.
+- **Support of other data types:**  Due to time restriction, we were unable to work on this stretch goal, which is supporting other data types such as images, text, and NLP files, which would increase the usability of our product.
 Supporting other data types would get integrated into our submit jobs/predictions page.
 - **Premium account:** Since using machine learning engines requires a lot of resources and could be expensive in the long run, there can be an option for a premium account in which the client would need to pay for longer training times, so that the cost of the training won’t be all on BlackboxML.
 We will add that to the account plan, and store a client's credit card information for use.
 - **Integration of other web services:** During our research and work on AWS S3, we were able to see first hand how much more convenient it is for a client to use our website to directly upload their files from S3, rather than the users having to open their account on another tab, download their data into their local computer, and upload their data into our system.
 In the next steps, we are looking into integrating more web services, such as Google and Microsoft Azure, to increase the ease of using our product.